-Broadly speaking, our pupil premium children meet their individual targets at the end of KS1 and KS2 but our whole school tracking data as at July 2021 identifies that we need to explore, in particular, the writing levels and the ways in which we ensure our more able pupil premium children can still excel post lockdown.
-Our full time HLTA was tasked with pupil premium writing intervention last year.
-This intervention has been internally assessed as showing impact in pupil's work but COVID-19 made it difficult to maintain momentum.
-Therefore, this will form a big part of next year's strategy together with the newly appointed part-time HLTA adopting a similar role.
+Broadly speaking, our pupil premium children met their individual targets at the end of KS1 and KS2 but our whole school tracking data as at July 2022 identifies that we need to explore the ways in which we ensure our more able pupil premium children can still excel.
+Earlier identification and support of these pupils and EAL pupils lower down the school is key to the future successes of our more able pupil premium children.

+Our full time HLTA was tasked with KS2 pupil premium and EAL writing intervention last year.
+This intervention has been internally assessed as showing impact in pupil's work and will continue to form a big part of next year's strategy together with our part-time HLTA adopting a similar role in KS1.